charlespalmerbf/charlespalmerbf/README.md

 #### About Me

-- 👋 Hi, I’m @charlespalmerbf, a Software Developer based in Salisbury working for @Blue Frontier, a full service digital agency located in Salisbury, Southampton & Bristol.
+- 👋 Hi, I’m @charlespalmerbf, a Software Developer based in Salisbury working for @Blue Frontier, a full service digital agency with offices in Salisbury, Southampton & Bristol.

 - 👀 I’m interested in Front-End Languages, Libraries and Frameworks, such as JavaScript & React.